garrythewarlord/rttrending/README.md

-# WhatsTrend - website that indentifies what tv shows and movies are trending.
+# WhatsTrend - website that indentifies trending tv shows and movies.

 - 2024-10-04 \